Anton Klaus: Political career

 After his term as city treasurer, Klaus later served as Brown County treasurer.
 He served on the City Council for three terms before being elected mayor of Green Bay in the spring of 1868.
 He was re-elected twice in 1869 and 1870.

 Move West

 The Panic of 1873 virtually bankrupted Klaus, and in 1874 he moved west to settle in Jamestown, North Dakota.
 He rose again in business, buying and selling buildings, land, and houses, and is considered one of the city's founders.
 Klaus donated land for a municipal park in Jamestown, North Dakota, which was named Anton Klaus Park for him.

 Family and personal life

 Klaus married Appolonia Whiteson on November 8, 1853.
 They had four children.

-Klaus died on July 22, 1899, in Jamestown, North Dakota, and was returned to Green Bay.
+Klaus died on July 22, 1899, in Jamestown, North Dakota.
 His wife preceded him in death; they are buried together at the Allouez Catholic Cemetery in Green Bay.